vulhub/vulhub/README.md

 pip install docker-compose
 ```

-The installation steps of docker and docker-compose for others operating system might be slightly different, please refer to the [docker documentation](https://docs.docker.com/) for details.
+The installation steps of docker and docker-compose for other operating systems might be slightly different, please refer to the [docker documentation](https://docs.docker.com/) for details.

 ## Usage